pykello/virtqio/content/en/notes/vector-calculus/limits-and-continuity.md

 # Limits and Continuity

-(Notes from section 1.5 of *Vector Calculus, Linear Algebra, and Differential Forms, 5th Edition* by John H. Hubbard and Barbara Burke Hubbard)
+Notes based on section 1.5 of *Vector Calculus, Linear Algebra, and Differential Forms, 5th Edition* by John H. Hubbard and Barbara Burke Hubbard.

+I initially attempted to write my own proofs.
+In few cases, I studied the proof from the book and then tried to reproduce it on my own.

+I've also added some notes and expanded some of the examples to make them clearer.

 ### Open and Closed Sets